fmillion-mnsu/cs480-f23/SYLLABUS.md

 Admission to the upper division Computer Science program is required.

 This course is aimed at students who know at least two programming languages at a basic, functional level.
-We will use Python, Java and C# as appropriate, but we will not be focusing on writing code - the only instances where you will write actual code in "traditional" programming languages is in support of the other aspects of the SDLC that we will be covering.
+We will use Python, Java and C&#x266F; as appropriate, but we will not be focusing on writing code - the only instances where you will write actual code in "traditional" programming languages is in support of the other aspects of the SDLC that we will be covering.

 > For example, one of our units will cover software versioning and API interoperability.
 For this unit, you will be given code for a working API and a scenario to add a new feature (along with its code) while maintaining compatibility with current users of the API.
 You will only need to write code to connect these pieces together.